egregoregames/com-bots/Assets/@Docs/BestPractices.md

 These simple patterns allow us to bypass the need for us to make an additional "level" of functionality that looks down and calls a bunch of same-level APIs.
-This keeps out code self contained, free of merge conflicts and easy to maintain.
+This keeps code self contained, free of merge conflicts and easy to maintain.

 ### Instead of PoolManager, systems should manage their own pools